shinwookim/website-archive/teaching/CS0441-2231/index.md

 ---
 layout: tufte
 title: "Discrete Structures for Computer Science"
-subtitle: "CS 0441 (Fall 2022, Term 2231)"
+subtitle: "CS 0441.
+Fall 2022, Term 2231"
 navi: true
 navi_title: CS0441
 navi_links: "cs0441_2231_nav"
 ---

-<center><p><strong>This webpage is no longer maintained, and serves only archival purposes</strong></p></center>
+<center><p class="highlight"><strong>This webpage is no longer maintained, and serves only archival purposes</strong></p></center>

 ## Course Description

-Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the Fall 2022 term!
+Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the Fall 2022 term!{%marginnote 'mn-preq' 'Co-Requisite: MATH 0220 or 0230 or 0235 or 0140 or 0221 or 0231 (Minimum grade C or Transfer)'%}

-The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science. {%marginnote 'mn-satisfy' 'This course satisfies one of the Core Courses requirements for Computer Science Majors/Minors'%} In particular, this class is meant to introduce logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science. {%marginnote 'mn-preq' 'Co-Requisite: MATH 0220 or 0230 or 0235 or 0140 or 0221 or 0231 (Minimum grade C or Transfer)'%}
+The purpose of this course is to understand and use (abstract) discrete structures that are backbones of computer science.
+In particular, this class is meant to introduce logic, proofs, sets, relations, functions, counting, and probability, with an emphasis on applications in computer science. {%marginnote 'mn-satisfy' 'This course satisfies one of the core course requirements for computer science majors/minors'%}

 This page will provide any information for the class that I go over in recitation.
 Please check back for updates regularly, especially if you miss a recitation.